benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

     label_ypos_lh.append(ypos)

-# Reorder the labels based on their location
+# Reorder labels based on their location
 lh_labels = [label for (yp, label) in sorted(zip(label_ypos_lh, lh_labels))]

-# For the right hemi
+# For right hemisphere
 rh_labels = [label[:-2] + 'rh' for label in lh_labels
              if label != 'Brain-Stem' and label[:-2] + 'rh' in rh_labels]